isopink/isopink.github.io/_posts/2025-04-09-Effective number of hypothesis.md

 <br>

-This is the inequality we discussed in lecture 2.
-At the end of the Lecture 2, i promised to make M tighter.
-This is the right time to do that.
+This is the inequality we discussed in Lecture 2.
+The problem is $M$ is almost infinity in most cases, the inequality becomes useless.
+Before findnig good replacement of $M$, See where dose $M$ come from.

+In Hoeffding’s Inequality, the probability $\mathbb{P}$ refers to the **bad event**.
+This bad event is defined as the case where the difference between the in-sample error and out-of-sample error exceeds $\epsilon$ for a given hypothesis.
+Now, because we want this guarantee to hold **for all $M$ possible hypotheses**, we had to consider the worst-case scenario —  that is, assume that **each bad event is mutually exclusive**.

+Under this assumption, we simply added the individual probabilities of each bad event, which is how the factor $M$ ended up in the inequality. **But, in real, These hypotheses might not be mutually exclusive.** The bad events are very overlapping.